tannerdino/F2P/Guides/F2P_Iron_Guide.md

 Moss Giants give decent laws, nats, and gp.
 They, additionally, give really good combat XP/hr and solid prayer XP.
 One thing that really benifits the loot from Moss Giants is the mossy keys.
 Mossy keys are a one time use to fight [Bryophyta](https://oldschool.runescape.wiki/w/Bryophyta), the moss giant boss, and they're a really good source of laws, nats, gp, and strength pots.
 Mossy keys are normally a 1/150 chance (pre-roll); however, at [Wilderness Moss Giants](https://mejrs.github.io/osrs?m=-1&z=3&p=0&x=3139&y=3813&npc=Moss+giant) mossy keys have an additional 1/100 chance to drop when the 1/150 chance fails.
 This averages to a 1/60.24 chance.
 Additionally, Bryophyta has a 1/16 chance (pre-roll) to drop a key.
 So this increases the average keys per Moss Giant even further to a 1/56.475 chance.
 If you dont want to risk going into the wilderness, Moss Giants in [Varrock Sewers](https://mejrs.github.io/osrs?m=-1&z=4&p=0&x=3165&y=9889&npc=Moss+giant) or [Crandor](https://mejrs.github.io/osrs?m=-1&z=3&p=0&x=2826&y=3239&npc=Moss+giant) is the next best thing.

 ### [Hill Giants](https://oldschool.runescape.wiki/w/Hill_Giant_(Desert_Plateau))
 Hill Giants give decent laws, nats, and gp.
 They give decent combat XP/hr, and extremely good prayer XP.
 Hill Giants also have a giant boss: [Obor](https://oldschool.runescape.wiki/w/Obor).
 Obor is the key reason why hill giants have decent laws, nats, and gp.
-Unlike Moss Giants, Hill Giants do not have a good wilderness spot; in addition, Giant keys in the wilderness are a 1/60 chance compared to the 1/56.475 chance of mossy keys.
+Unlike Moss Giants, Hill Giants do not have a good wilderness spot; in addition, giant keys in the wilderness are a 1/60 chance compared to the 1/56.475 chance of mossy keys.
 This is okay, however, because Hill Giants at [Desert Plateau](https://oldschool.runescape.wiki/w/Desert_Plateau) are really good.
 Desert Plateau has 7 Hill Giant spawns, as well as 5 bone spawns that take 100 ticks each to respawn; that means if you were to pick up those bone spawns perfectly during hill giant killing, it'd be an additional 1350 prayer XP/hr, just from the bone spawns alone.
 Alternatively, you could do Hill Giants in the [Edgeville Dungeon](https://oldschool.runescape.wiki/w/Edgeville_Dungeon#Southern), which is good for using giant keys during trips; however, theres more people there and the Hill Giants are more spread-out

-### Formulas & Solutions
-The question arises: What is the best monster to kill?
-The solution is quite simple actually, it's a mix of Ogresses and Hill Giants.
-42.54% Ogresses, 57.46% Hill Giants to be exact.
+### Efficient Melee Order
+Each melee skill increases [DPS](https://oldschool.runescape.wiki/w/Damage_per_second/Melee), in a variety of ways; each attack lvl gained increases accuracy, every X number of strength lvls gained increases max hit, and each defence lvl gained increases trip time (if no prayer flick).
+The order of which you train attack, strength, and defence becomes the question.
+The solution is quite simple; if the hours saved from a gained attack lvl, before progressing strength lvls to the next max hit, is greater than the hours saved from training that next attack lvl with a new max hit, then its better to train attack in that case; else, it's better to train strength.
+Using the [MeleeOrder funtion](2) I made, I've compiled a lot of melee orders for each monster.

+Data from this confirms

+### Monster Percentages
-First, we need to figure out which skills are worth to spend laws on.
-For a rough estimate, we can look at the increase in xp/hr per law used.
+When deciding what to kill for combats, a dilemma occurs: Ogresses give too many laws for smithing and crafting, but not enough laws for rc; and everything else doesn't give enough laws for smithing.
+What we need is a percentage of ogresses and monster2 needed for the perfect amount of laws.
+However, we need to figure out which skills are worth to spend laws on first.
+For a rough estimate, we can look at the increase in xp/hr per law used for each skill.
-Rc: 0.00% (0.25% - 0.44% UIM & HCIM)
+- Rc: 0.00% (~0.25% - 0.44% UIM & HCIM)
-Smith: ~0.30% (0.33% UIM)
+- Smith: ~0.30% (0.33% UIM)
-Crafting: ~3.00%
+- Crafting: ~3.00%

 Keep in mind, in order to precisely find the answer, we'd need to look at hours saved per law, which is a lot of math work as a lot of skills depend on each other.
 A rough estimate gives us enough evidence to assume that smithing and crafting are prioritized over runecrafting, assuming you play efficiently on a normal ironman account.
 On UIM's and HCIM's, prioritizing runecrafting over smithing doesn't lose you a significant amount of time, compared to how much time you lose on a normal iron.
-This is mainly due to the passive magic xp from smithing.

-Assuming smithing and crafting are a priority, we need to find the laws needed.
-However, this isn't simple because depending on what monster we kill, the 0 time craft and smith affects the laws needed.
+[Suicide bodies] is the reason why law rc on ironman isnt as good.
+Smithing also gives a significant amount of magic xp, as stated in [smithing].

+Assuming we're prioritizing smithing and crafting over runecrafting, we can use this simple formula to determine the Monster2:Ogress ratio.
+With this ratio, we can very easily determine the percentage of both monsters.
 ![Bigformula](https://user-images.githubusercontent.com/61213166/117911432-c8073780-b2ab-11eb-8951-7dc6c4680ea1.png)
+Where:
+- *x = monster2's per Ogress*
+- *O = Ogress*
+- *m = monster2*
+- *C = Crafting xp needed to goal*
+- *S = Smith xp needed to goal*
+- *D = Combat xp needed to goal*
+- *c = craft per kill*
+- *h = health*
+- *n = nats per kill*
+- *l = laws per kill*

 ### Success Formula